Historic Dixon Theatre~ Past ~ Present ~ Future

 More recently a brand new lighted marquee has been placed on the front of the building, a new boiler system installed, all the stage and balcony lights are new and state of the art, along with the new sound system that is now in place which includes 12 wireless microphones.
 A commercial Power Point Projector unit has been installed which allows capability for not only PowerPoint presentations, but also the viewing of any DVD/VHS movies.
 In April-June of 2007, the electrical service to the building was upgraded from 400 amp to an 800 amp, balanced system.
 Most of the internal electricity has been removed and replaced with new as well.
 The Theatre has also been making room for over a year now for its newest permanent resident, The Barton Pipe Organ.
 The 2 Chamber rooms on either side of the auditorium have been completely renovated to be climate controlled and now house all of the necessary components the organ requires from noise makers to pipes.
 There were also lofts built to house the pipes that would not quite fit into these rooms.

-*Historic Dixon Theatre will be having ongoing fundraisers to help fund some major deterioration, which is quite costly to repair in our beautiful Theatre.
-Please support our events or DONATE NOW by contacting us!!
+*Historic Dixon Theatre has periodic fundraisers to help fund renovations, which gets quite costly to repair.
+Please support our events or DONATE NOW by sending TAX DEDUCTABLE DONATION TO:

 Historic Dixon Theatre Today~

 The Historic Dixon Theatre is currently a rental facility that provides a place for organizations and individuals to hold all kinds of events at user-friendly prices.
-Several times a year, fundraisers for the theater help to defray expenses.
-It costs thousands of dollars each year to operate the theater because of fixed expenses for utilities and insurance.
+Several times a year, small fundraisers for the theater help defray expenses.
+It costs thousands of dollars each year to operate the theater due to fixed expenses such as utilities and insurance.

 The market area for the Historic Dixon Theatre is normally Lee, Ogle, DeKalb, Carroll and Whiteside counties, but in the recent years, we have noticed a large number of patrons attending from the Chicago and Quad Cities areas which is wonderful!
 Approximately 1/3 of the people attending the current events are from outside Dixon and we hope to increase that number in the near future with new marketing tools being implemented this year.
-The two most desired types of events currently being held here are Broadway musicals, large conferences, MMA fights and live music events.
-In the last 5 years alone, we have more than quadrupled the bookings which is fantastic to keep the theatre alive and get people in the doors, but it’s not enough.
-We hope to broaden the horizon of happenings at the Dixon Theater in the very near future.
+The most desired types of events currently being held here are Broadway Musicals, Weddings, Corporate Meetings & Conferences, Live Music, Comedians, MMA Fights.
+In the last 5 years alone, we have more than quadrupled the bookings which is fantastic to keep the theatre alive and get people in the doors.
+We attribute that success to our social marketing and the addition of our online ticketing program which has been very successful and accommodating to our out of town clientele.
+Historic Dixon Theatre jumped aboard the ”cyber” train and it’s opened the doors to endless possibilities in our ever-changing world of technology.
+Fortunately, it’s been done in such a way, it preserves the theatre as it is, with hidden modern day technology.

-The Historic Dixon Theatre today, has a large stage (even offering a stage extension which allows the orchestra pit to be covered), sunken orchestra pit in front of the stage, the gorgeous domed ceiling which creates the rarest, most phenomenal natural acoustics one will most likely experience, 5 dressing rooms and 2 restrooms in the basement below the stage, as well as several drop bars available in the fly area for use.
-There are 2 restrooms on the Mezzanine level, 2 main floor store fronts on either side of the front lobby area of the theatre that were converted to expand the original restrooms, which now have allowed us to offer 7 women’s and 2 men’s stalls instead of the one in each prior to this renovation.
+The Historic Dixon Theatre today, has a large stage, a removable stage extension which covers the original orchestra pit, a second center stage extension used primarily for weddings, sunken orchestra pit in front of the stage which accommodates roughly a 10-15 piece pit, the gorgeous domed ceiling which creates the rarest, most phenomenal natural acoustics one will most likely ever experience, 5 dressing rooms and 2 restrooms underneath the stage with stage R & L access, as well as several drop bars available in the fly area for use.
+Two store fronts on either side of the front lobby area of the theatre that were converted in the early 90′s to expand the original restrooms, which have allowed for 7 women’s and 2 men’s stalls, far better than the original bathrooms which had 1 in each.
+There are also 2 restrooms on the Mezzanine level.
 After undergoing such extensive renovation over the last 20+ yrs, and adding all of these fantastic amenities to this building, it is safe to say that Historic Dixon Theatre now offers you everything a new theatre can, while still giving you that ”old theatre feel”.

 The Theatre’s newest acquisition is a fully restored Barton Theatre Pipe organ.
-The Trustees were humbled to accept this generous gift from an anonymous donor and said they are very proud to have this wonderful piece of history in such a deserving facility for all to enjoy for many years to come.
+The Trustees were humbled to accept this generous gift from The Canterbury Foundation and said they are very proud to have this wonderful piece of history in such a deserving facility for all to enjoy for many years to come.
 If you have not ever heard a theatre pipe organ in your life, it is highly recommended.
 They are meant to replace an entire orchestra, and then some.
 It can also duplicate just about any sound you can imagine from sleigh bells to a fire engine siren, car horns to cymbals crashing and everything in between.
-It is truly a magnificent instrument that we’ll be using for many exciting things in the near future, so keep your eyes open for great NEW things happening in 2011….
+It is truly a magnificent instrument and we’re honored to own it.
+For more information, see our “pipe organ” tab at the top.

 HELP KEEP YOUR DIXON THEATRE ALIVE!!

-The Dixon area can be proud that The Historic Dixon Theatre operates independently from local government and is self-sufficient, SOLELY surviving on rental fees, concession sales and being blessed occasionally with private donations.
-The Theatre is a 501c3 and if you’d like to learn more about a tax-deductable donation to the Theatre, contact Tom at email@example.com
+The Dixon area can be proud that The Historic Dixon Theatre operates independently from any local government and is 100% self-sufficient, SOLELY surviving on rental fees, concession sales and being blessed occasionally with private donations.
+THE THEATRE IS A 501-C3 and if you’d like to learn more about a TAX-DEDUCTABLE DONATION, contact Tom at firstname.lastname@example.org DONATE NOW TO:

 Theater Board of Trustees: